Six sages discuss aging successfully

 Annie Dillard on why we're here

-In Annie Dillard's classic, Pilgrim at Tinker Creek, she writes about her connection to the natural world near her home, reminding us all that we can all access big ideas, every day.
-She's also has written unflinchingly about aging, what it means to grow—and to falter.
-In Teaching a Stone to Talk, quoted below, she reminds us that no matter what age we are and where we're at, we have a role to play, one that doesn’t change with time.
+Dillard's classic, Pilgrim at Tinker Creek, reminds us that we can all access big ideas every day through the natural world around us.
+In Teaching a Stone to Talk, she's unflinching in her look at aging, and what it means to grow, even as we falter.
+No matter where we're at, we have a role to play, one that doesn’t change with time.

 We are here to witness the creation and to abet it.
 We are here to notice each thing so each thing gets noticed.
 Together we notice not only each mountain shadow and each stone on the beach but, especially, we notice the beautiful faces and complex natures of each other.
 We are here to bring to consciousness the beauty and power that are around us and to praise the people who are here with us.
 We witness our generation and our times.
 We watch the weather.
 Otherwise, creation would be playing to an empty house.